COMFORTINE-SIWENDE/AI-Powered-Dermatology-Assistant/README.md

 # 🔄 Routing

 - The application employs dynamic routing to seamlessly process both image-based diagnoses and text-based medical conversations through a single, unified API endpoint (/api/medical-assistant).
 When a request is received, the system automatically detects the input type—whether it’s an uploaded skin photo or a text query describing symptoms—and intelligently routes it to the appropriate AI model.
-Image inputs are analyzed by a CNN-based classifier, which generates a diagnosis along with confidence scores, while text inputs are processed by Azure OpenAI (GPT-4 Turbo) enhanced with LangChain and Azure AI Search to deliver accurate, context-aware medical responses.
+Image inputs are analyzed by a CNN-based classifier, which generates a diagnosis along with confidence scores, while text inputs are processed by Azure OpenAI (GPT model) enhanced with LangChain and Azure AI Search to deliver accurate, context-aware medical responses.
 This streamlined approach ensures users can effortlessly transition between submitting visual diagnostics and asking follow-up questions, all within a single, intuitive interaction flow.

 # ⛓️ Prompt Chaining